nma76/libjl/styleguide.md

-# libjl Style Guide
+# libjl and jlinfo Style Guide

-This document defines the coding style used throughout **libjl** and **jlinfo**.
-The purpose is consistency, readability and maintainability.
+This document reflects the conventions currently used in **libjl** and **jlinfo**.
+The goal is consistency, readability and maintainability across the assembly sources in this repository.

 ---

 # General Principles

-- Prefer readability over cleverness.
+- Prefer simple and direct code over clever tricks.
-- Write code that explains *what* it does.
+- Keep each function focused on one responsibility.
-- Comments should explain **intent**, not individual instructions.
+- Comments should explain intent, structure or data flow.
-- Refactor only when duplication becomes obvious.
+- Reuse existing patterns and macros before introducing new ones.

 ---